 There was a rare opportunity at this time to enter into these interior spaces, large and small; capture them and show what had been lost and how we might return.
 With my cameras on tripod, shutters open for long exposure, and except for required safety/exit lights, the sole interior lighting was by a traditional ghost light, often a bare bulb on a wired pipe stand turned on when the theater locks up for the night.
 I worked in the dark, closed in and alone.
 Often there was little personnel to even open the doors.
 Throughout, the ghost lit interiors of my exploration exposed it all.

-While many theaters are tentatively reopening, there remains the real need to acknowledge the financial and human dramas that continue to plague them, not only those in the Southern California region in which I photographed.
-I hope to bring additional attention not only to the survival of live performance – music, drama, words – not only those featured in my project, but also to encourage further discussion of what performance means to us now, continuing the many online discussions during the pandemic about matters of diversity, inclusion and deeper experience in today’s world.
+While many theaters are reopening, there remains the real need to acknowledge the financial and human dramas that continue to plague them, not only those featured in the Southern California region in which I photographed.
+I hope to bring additional attention not only to the survival of live performance – music, drama, words – but also to encourage further discussion of what performance means to us now, continuing the many online discussions during the pandemic about matters of diversity, inclusion and deeper experience in today’s world.
 We must gather.
 We must go on.

 THE GHOSTLIGHT PROJECT: THE BOOK can be found at: